crizzy9/.dotfiles/README.md

 gI - Go to implementation
 gF - ?
 gf - Go to file under cursor?
+[d - Go to previous error (diagnostic)
+]d - Go to next error (diagnostic)
+Space + e - Open error in floating block
+(Space + q) (+ Ctrl + q - to go quickfix) - Open list of all errors in quickfix menu ( Switched to using telescope diagnostics )
-Space + D - Type Definition (Goes into packages also) Space + d s - Search Document Symbols
+Space + q (:Telescope diagnostics) - List of all errors in telescope (REMAP) Space + D - Type Definition (Goes into packages also) Space + d s - Search Document Symbols
-Space + w s - Search Workspace Symbols - TODO: Not displaying anything
+Space + w s - Search Workspace Symbols

 ## utility mappings
-Space + r n - Rename - Be careful Also Renames references Space + c a - Code action
+Space + r n - Rename - Be careful Also Renames references - need to do :wa Space + c a - Code action (Such as add or organize imports and remove unused imports) TODO: these are per lsp and not working in python
 Space + w l - Workspace List Folders
 Space + w a - Workspace Add Folder
 Space + w r - Workspace Remove Folder

-## lsp suggestion mappings
+## lsp suggestion/autocomplete mappings
 K - hover documentation , K again to go inside the hover ctrl + k - signature documentation